ofisc/ofisc.co.uk/content/club/membership.md

 ## Joining The Club

-All skaters are welcome to join once they have achieved their Skate UK bronze level.
+All skaters under the age of 18 are welcome to join once they have achieved their Skate UK bronze level.
 To start a trial, please complete the membership form.

 <a class="f6 link dim br-pill ph3 pv2 mb2 dib white bg-dark-blue" href="https://airtable.com/appds0YxM7WfBSSJK/shrlsGFlsrbcEaXRG">Submit Membership Form</a>